-Job description, qualifications and career opportunities
+Job description, qualifications and career opportunities in 2023

 What is data analysis and why is it so important?

-Collecting, cleaning and organizing data is a large part of data analysis.
-To do this, data analysts use various methods from statistics, programming, and visualization.
+Collecting, cleaning and organizing data is a major part of data analysis.
+To do this, data analysts use various methods from statistics, programming and visualization.
 However, data analysts don't have to be one hundred percent proficient in these disciplines, because many of these steps have now been automated and run partly on their own.
 You just need to understand these processes well in order to manage them and control the results.

-The tasks of a data analyst
+The tasks of a Data Analyst

 Put simply, a data analyst collects and prepares a large amount of data and then performs analysis on those data sets.
 As a Data Analyst, you look for ways to harness data to gain insights, answer questions, and solve problems.
-The analyses a data analyst creates should lead to better, more informed business decisions.
+The analyses a Data Analyst creates should lead to better, more informed business decisions.

-Your tasks as a data analyst
+Your tasks as a Data Analyst

-1 Formulate the question
+1 Formulate question

 Your analysis starts with the definition of what you want to find out.
 The results of a data analysis are only as good as the question with which the analysis was started.
 To formulate the right question, you need to define the goal of the analysis.
-It is, in some ways, the most important part of the analysis process.
+In a way, it is the most important part of the analysis process.

 2 Collect data

-- Second-party data, which comes from another company
+- Second-party datathat come from another company

-3 Clean the data
+3 Clean data

 4 Analyze data